 You and your wedding planner will spend a lot of time together over the next few months discussing family, money, and various other personal issues so you want to make sure that person is someone you are comfortable with and can trust.
 Make sure he or she totally “gets” your vision for the nuptials.
 Your planner will naturally have a list of tried and true options, but are they willing to listen to your ideas?

 Does your wedding planner come across as honest and realistic when discussing the budget?
 Do they seem organized?
 Are they taking notes at your meeting?
 Do they appear to be calm?
 Does the planner exude professionalism and confidence?
 Does it appear he or she has a depth of knowledge of the area?
 Ask for references and follow up with them.
 Be sure to interview a few different planners before deciding.

 Develop a list of questions (such as the ones below) before your meeting.

 Are you available on my wedding date?
 This would obviously be your first question!
 Elicit any comments or issues regarding the selected date – such as popular wedding weekend, unpredictable weather, other big event planned in the area, etc.

 What service packages do they offer and what are the price ranges?
 Nail down exactly what is included in each.

 How do you prefer to communicate with your clients?

-A planner who is well-versed in e-mails, text and social media is well suited for the distance planning involved with destination weddings.
+A planner who is versed in e-mails, text, and Skype is well-suited for the distance planning involved with destination weddings.

 A wedding planner’s expertise does come at a cost, but there are different levels of service that will make it a custom fit: